telerik/xaml-docs/controls/radgridview/getting-started/working-with-data.md

 If the data you want to display is hierarchical you can display it in nested __RadGridViews__.
 You can learn more about creating a **Hierarchical GridView** in [the following topic]({%slug gridview-hierachy-overview%}).

+>important Changing the __ItemsSource__ collection or adding a range of items to it will cause __RadGridView's__ horizontal scrollbar position to be reset back to the top.
+You can keep track of the vertical scroll offset and reposition the scrollbar after the collection update as a workaround.

 ## Managing Data

 RadGridView comes with out-of-the-box support for __Insert__, __Update__ and __Delete__ operations, as well as for [data validation]({%slug gridview-managing-data-validation%}).